fraunhoferhhi/xpsnr/README.md

 the XPSNR method can be found in the following scientific papers:

 *   C. R. Helmrich, M. Siekmann, S. Becker, S. Bosse, D. Marpe, and
- T. Wiegand, �XPSNR: A Low-Complexity Extension of the Perceptually Weighted Peak Signal-to-Noise Ratio for High-Resolution Video Qua- lity Assessment,� in Proc.
+ T. Wiegand, "XPSNR: A Low-Complexity Extension of the Perceptually Weighted Peak Signal-to-Noise Ratio for High-Resolution Video Qua- lity Assessment," in Proc.
 IEEE Int.
 Conf.
 Acoustics, Speech, Sig.
  Process.
 (ICASSP), virt./online, May 2020. www.ecodis.de/xpsnr.htm

-*   C. R. Helmrich, S. Bosse, H. Schwarz, D. Marpe, and T. Wiegand, �A Study of the Extended Perceptually Weighted Peak Signal-to-Noise Ratio (XPSNR) for Video Compression with Different Resolutions and Bit Depths,� ITU Journal: ICT Discoveries, vol. 3, no. 1, pp. 65 - 72, May 2020. http://handle.itu.int/11.1002/pub/8153d78b-en
+*   C. R. Helmrich, S. Bosse, H. Schwarz, D. Marpe, and T. Wiegand, "A Study of the Extended Perceptually Weighted Peak Signal-to-Noise Ratio (XPSNR) for Video Compression with Different Resolutions and Bit Depths," ITU Journal: ICT Discoveries, vol. 3, no. 1, pp. 65 - 72, May 2020. http://handle.itu.int/11.1002/pub/8153d78b-en

 This software allows to determine XPSNR output values, per-frame or